SCIENCE 4020 - Communicating Science

 Oral presentations (20% of overall course grade)

-Students will be required to make two oral presentations during the course – the first on the course’s second Monday, and the second on the course’s third Monday.
-This will enable students to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience, engaging online participants and publishing appropriate records of the event online.
-Assessment for both presentations will involve peer marking.
-The ability of a student to incorporate feedback by peers after delivery of a presentation will be addressed.
+Students will be required to make an oral presentation for the course at a later date (to be determined) This will enable students to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience.

 Writing assignment (30% of overall course grade)